How to Choose & Use Sunscreen

 - Don't forget about ears, hands, feet, shoulders, and behind the neck.
 Lift up bathing suit straps and apply sunscreen underneath them (in case the straps shift as a child moves).
 Protect lips with an SPF 30 lip balm.

-- Apply sunscreen generously — dermatologists recommend using 1 ounce (enough to fill a shot glass) to cover the exposed areas of the body.
+- Apply sunscreen generously — dermatologists recommend using 1 ounce (enough to fill a shot glass or plastic medicine cup) to cover the exposed areas of the body.

 - Reapply sunscreen often, about every 2 hours.
 Reapply after a child has been sweating or swimming.